 Aptitude diagnostics for scholarship holders

 Our selection of scholarship holders is as diverse as the scholarship landscape: From ability tests, personality tests and motivation questionnaires to interviews and assessment centres.
 We adapt each selection process to the respective target group of applicants.
+Our previous projects demonstrate how individually we proceed.

 Besides selecting scholarship holders, we also support foundations in evaluating the selection process and the scholarship programme.